Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/event.md

 ## **How It Works**

 1. **Event Creation**
-    An event in MMFS has a unique numeric ID.
+    An event in Astra has a unique numeric ID.
 You can either:
     - Directly specify an integer ID, or
     - Use the handy compile-time hashing of a string literal with `"SOME_TEXT"_i`.